 Under current taxation law in South Africa, all payments made under the Notes to resident and non-resident Noteholders will be made free of withholding or deduction for or on account of any taxes, duties, assessments or governmental charges in South Africa.
-However, there will be withholding tax ("WHT") on interest payments to non-residents at 15 per cent., proposed to be effective from 1 January 2015 in terms of the Taxation Laws Amendment Bill No 39 of 2013 (the "TLAB") and applicable to interest that is paid or that becomes due and payable on or after 1 January 2015.
-This WHT will apply to interest as defined in the common law which is sourced in South Africa (refer below)
+However, there will be a withholding tax ("WHT") on interest payments to non-residents at 15 per cent., subject to any relief available under a double taxation agreement, proposed to be effective from 1 March 2015 and applicable to interest that is paid or that becomes due and payable on or after 1 March 2015.
+This WHT will apply to interest which is sourced in South Africa (refer below).

-The proposed legislation exempts any interest paid by any South African bank, excluding 'back to back' arrangements between non-residents and a South African bank.
+There are exemptions which extend to any interest paid by any South African bank, excluding 'back to back' arrangements between non-residents and a South African bank.
 As the Issuer is a South African bank, the interest paid by it will not attract WHT.
 In addition, interest paid in respect of any debt listed on a recognised exchange will also be exempt from the WHT.
 The regulated market of the London Stock Exchange plc is a recognised exchange.
 On this basis the interest paid on the Notes would also qualify for this exemption from the WHT.